On the elliptical range theorems for the Davis-Wielandt shell, the numerical range, and the conformal range: Numerical range

 \section{Numerical range}

-\plabel{sec:W} In this section, we will be interested in the numerical range primarily through its relationship to the Davis--Wielandt shell.
-This relationship itself is rather straightforward, as the numerical range is the vertical projection of the Davis--Wielandt shell in the CKB(P) (or in the PH) model.
+\plabel{sec:W} In this section, we will be interested in the numerical range through its relationship to the Davis--Wielandt shell.
+This relationship itself is rather straightforward, as the numerical range is the vertical projection of the Davis--Wielandt shell in the pCK (or in the Ph) model.

 If $A$ is a normal $2\times2$ matrix, then it is easy to see that its numerical range is the segment connecting its eigenvalues.
 That leaves mainly the non-normal case for study. \begin{theorem} \plabel{thm:numrange} For a non-normal complex $2\times 2$ matrix $A$, the numerical range $\mathrm W(A)$ is given by